The PSYCD Department IS accepting applications for minors in Child Development and Gerontology.

 Suspension of PSY Minor Applications

-- Psychology classes remain open to all students with the necessary prerequisites - feel free to take the courses that interest you even though you are not taking them "for" a minor.
+- Psychology classes remain open to all students with the necessary prerequisites - we invite you to take the courses that interest you even though you are not taking them "for" a minor.

 - If and when the minor reopens, we will temporarily waive the requirement that students apply by the fall of their junior year.